 The Bank of England’s Risk Free Rate Working Group has chosen SONIA as the future sterling market RFR benchmark rate and the Working Group’s current mandate is to ensure a market wide transition to SONIA as the primary sterling interest rate benchmark in bond, loan and derivatives markets by the end of 2021.

-The IA is leading the engagement with asset managers to identify the impacts of this significant change on their business and facilitate an effective transition to SONIA with the least amount of disruption.
+The IA is leading the engagement with investment managers to identify the impacts of this significant change on their business and facilitate an effective transition to SONIA with the least amount of disruption.

 The Bank of England hosted event on the LIBOR to SONIA Transition on Wednesday 5 June.